 Because of heavy asbestos use, many workers, both those employed by GE and those who worked with GE products, were exposed to asbestos and put at risk of developing mesothelioma, lung cancer, or asbestosis.

 General Electric Employees

 Workers in GE facilities may have been exposed by handling asbestos that went into products or from asbestos in the facility.
 The mineral’s small fibers can easily come loose and contaminate the air and settle on nearby surfaces.

 CBC News and the Toronto Star uncovered evidence that GE sold scrap asbestos materials to workers at a Peterborough, Ontario plant from the 1940s through the 1970s.

-Those workers took the materials to use in their homes, not knowing the risks.
+Those workers took the asbestos materials to use in their homes, not knowing the risks.
 GE denies it sold the asbestos scraps but has also been quietly abating homes for residents in the area.

 Many workers in those risky environments later became sick.
 Many filed asbestos lawsuits against GE, seeking compensation for medical bills, pain and suffering, and shortened lives.
 GE’s size and profits have helped it survive these expensive lawsuits and avoid bankruptcy.

-He carried tiny asbestos fibers home on his clothes, unknowingly exposing his wife.
+- In one lawsuit, Arthur Montgomery, a former Port Everglades Power Plant worker, sued GE over asbestos exposure.
+Montgomery worked with GE turbines and claimed he was exposed to asbestos as a result.
+He carried asbestos fibers home on his clothes, unknowingly exposing his wife.
 Montgomery’s wife died from mesothelioma shortly after he filed the suit.
 Asbestos exposure and damage go beyond those who worked directly with asbestos.

 Page Edited by Patient Advocate Dave Foster